Best Miele Vacuums – Choose Your Style

 SBD 470-3 FiberTeQ

-As mentioned before, the FiberTeQ is best suited for bare flooring.
+As mentioned before, the FiberTeQ floor tool is best suited for bare flooring.
 It has a single brush that lowers from the from with the flip of the toggle switch.
 The brush is short and you may have to lift the cleaner head to pick up larger debris.

 The Parquet attachments have longer and softer brushes, so considering upgrading if you are mostly cleaning bare floors.